taizhiwu/personal_webpage/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master‘s Student in Quantitative Finance
+role: Incoming Finance PhD Student at WashU

 # Organizations/Affiliations to show in About widget
 organizations: